Normal Endometrial Thickness in Periods & Pregnancy

 Endometrial Thickness for IVF:

-In the context of IVF, endometrial thickness is an important factor that can influence implantation success and pregnancy outcomes.
+In the context of IVF, endometrial is an important factor that can influence implantation success and pregnancy outcomes.
 An endometrial thickness of 8-14 mm is generally considered optimal for embryo transfer, with some studies suggesting that a thickness of at least 7 mm is necessary for successful implantation.

 If a patient undergoing IVF has a thin endometrium, several interventions may be considered to improve endometrial receptivity, including: